numberscope/frontscope/doc/code-organization.md

     This directory contains the bulk of the content for the integrated documentation site.
-Some content is also extracted from the source code and incorporated when the doc site is built.
-The styling information for the site is in etc/doc_theme.
+Some content is also extracted from the source code and incorporated when the documentation site is built.
+The styling information for the site is in etc/doc_theme/.

 -   ### e2e/ -- End-to-end in-browser testing